 The IoD Management Shadowing Programme presents a rare opportunity to gain first hand experience of management in action.

-The Programme has been running in Guernsey for many years and has received huge support from the Guernsey Business Community that is happy to provide access to their senior personnel for the Island’s students to shadow.
+The Programme has been running in Guernsey for many years and has received huge support from the Guernsey Business Community which is happy to provide access to their senior personnel for the Island’s students to shadow.
 The IoD is committed to improving the understanding of business and its contribution to society.
 Management Shadowing provides an opportunity for the student to learn about business and management through time spent with a senior manager.

 The student is the ever present “fly on the wall” who may encounter confidential workplace situations demonstrating the trust placed in them.
 Managers are willing to have their actions and rationale scrutinised by the student, creating the unique nature of the Programme.

-Students are invited to apply for the Programme by completing the application form.
+Students are invited to apply for the Programme by completing an application form.
 Students should check the deadline on the form to ensure they do not miss the entry date.
 The completed forms will then be discussed with the students’ teachers to select the candidates who will benefit most from the scheme.